6 Reasons To Learn R For Business

 A really cool thing about R is that many major cities have a meetup nearby.
 Meetups are exactly what you think: a group of R-users getting together to talk R. They are usually funded by R-Consortium.
 You can get a full list of meetups here.

 R has a wide range of benefits making it our obvious choice for Data Science for Busienss (DS4B).
 That’s not to say that Python isn’t a good choice as well, but, for the wide-range of needs for business, there’s nothing that compares to R. In this article we saw why learning R is a great choice.
-In the next article we’ll show you how to learn R in 12 weeks.
+In the next article we’ll show you how to learn R using the 80/20 Rule.